Engineering-Course/LIP_SSL/README.md

 ### Introduction

-SSL is a state-of-art deep learning methord for human parsing built on top of [Caffe](http://caffe.berkeleyvision.org).
+SSL is a state-of-the-art deep learning methord for human parsing built on top of [Caffe](http://caffe.berkeleyvision.org).
 This novel self-supervised structure-sensitive learning approach can impose human pose structures into parsing results without resorting to extra supervision (i.e., no need for specifically labeling human joints in model training).
 The self-supervised learning framework can be injected into any advanced neural networks to help incorporate rich high-level knowledge regarding human joints from a global perspective and improve the parsing results.